 On May 9, 2011, Ohio submitted a final complete program revision application, seeking authorization of their changes in accordance with 40 CFR 271.21.
-We are now proposing to authorize, subject to receipt of written comments that oppose this action, Ohio's hazardous waste program revision.
-We propose to grant Ohio final authorization for the following program changes:
+We now make a final decision, that Ohio's hazardous waste program revision satisfies all of the requirements necessary to qualify for final authorization.
+Therefore, we are granting Ohio final authorization for the following program changes (a table with the complete state analogues is provided in the September 14, 2011 proposed rule):